 However, this conventional approach comes with restrictions.
 It cannot be used in high-volume situations, and would often provide inaccurate results.
 With heightened digital transaction volumes, payment gateways can no longer rely on traditional fraud-detection measures.
 Gateways must look into utilizing AI’s powerful advancements.

 Fraud detection is now easier than ever with AI’s advanced technology.
 One of AI’s top qualities is being able to detect patterns and unusual activity.
 In recent years, banks have been using AI to help in protecting their consumers.

-With AI, data is stored and analyzed, AI can then decipher transactional history and behavioral patterns.
+Artificial intelligence in digital payments stores and analyzes data.
+AI systems can then decipher transactional history and behavioral patterns.
 If AI were to pick up on any suspicious or unusual activity, the customer or bank is notified.
 If the activity was, in fact, legitimate the customer can confirm via email, phone, or text with their bank.

 Once the risk score is determined, alongside a few other factors, a transaction can then be logically determined as legitimate or fraudulent.
 This advancement allows for easier anomaly determination over a wider range and higher transaction volumes.

 2. Reducing False Card Declines